nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ dav:create-calendar molly mollycal

-Molly will immediately see these on her Calendar and Contacts pages.
+Molly will immediately see these on their Calendar and Contacts pages.

 ``dav:lists-calendars [user]`` will display a table listing the calendars for an given user.
 This example will list all calendars for user annie::